 The Best Home Security Systems in New Jersey

-According to the FBI’s annual crime report, New Jersey is one of the safest states in the country to call home.
-New Jersey’s property crime rate has been steadily declining since 2011, and this year, it ranked as the second safest state behind only New Hampshire for crimes like burglary, theft, and larceny.
-In addition to low property crime, it’s also one of the least violent states, recording the ninth-best violent crime rate in the country.
+According to the FBI’s annual crime report and U.S. News & World Report’s annual listings, New Jersey is one of the safest states in the country to call home.
+New Jersey’s property crime rate has been steadily declining since 2011, and this year, U.S. News & World Report ranked it as the second-safest state (behind only New Hampshire) for crimes like burglary, theft, and larceny.
+In addition to low property crime, it’s also one of the least violent states, recording the twelfth-lowest violent crime rate in the country.

-New Jersey homeowners should feel good about these statistics, but a good home security system can still help make peace of mind a “shore” thing.
-Our picks — ADT, Vivint, and Frontpoint — offer 24/7 remote monitoring of entrances and rooms, easy-to-use equipment and the most helpful customer service around.
-It still pays to get quotes from a few companies to see what’s the best fit for your needs, but all three of these systems have their place in the Garden State.
+New Jersey homeowners should feel good about these statistics, but a home security system can still help make peace of mind a “shore” thing.
+Our picks — Vivint, Frontpoint , ADT, and SimpliSafe — offer 24/7 remote monitoring of entrances and rooms, easy-to-use equipment, and the most helpful customer service around.
+It still pays to get quotes from a few companies to see what’s the best fit for your needs, but all four of these systems have their place in the Garden State.

-The 3 Best Home Security Systems in New Jersey
+The Best Home Security Systems in New Jersey: Summed Up

-Vivint offers a robust line-up of automated home security, and the most flexible automation options out of our three favorite companies.
-Perfect if you want to bring home next-level automation and intuitive controls, but just in the combinations you choose.
+Vivint offers a robust lineup of automated home security and the most flexible automation options out of our four favorite companies.
+Perfect if you want to bring home next-level automation and intuitive controls but in just the combinations you choose.

-With all those options, we expected it to be one of the more confusing systems to navigate.
+With all of those options, we expected it to be one of the more confusing systems to navigate.
 But our tester reported the opposite, saying the app was so intuitive that they found themselves using it even when they were inside the house, ignoring the sleek command center.
-And they aren’t the only one who loves it: Vivint has a 4.5 out of 5-star rating in the app store, compared with 2 and 2.5 stars from ADT and Frontpoint, respectively.
+And they’re not alone: Vivint has a 4.5 out of 5-star rating in the App Store, compared with 2 and 2.5 stars from ADT and Frontpoint, respectively.

 As much as we love Vivint’s high-tech equipment, it does come at a price.
 While ADT and Frontpoint rent their equipment out to you, Vivint pushes you to purchase your equipment outright.
 The advantage to going this route is that your contract is month-to-month, and your bill won’t be inflated by a rental fee.
 But it does require an initial investment that’s much higher than most home security companies.
 On the bright side, you only purchase the equipment you want, so you aren’t forced to pay for expensive gadgetry you’ll never use.